ARU-life-sciences/mmft/README.md

 # My (Max's?)
 Minimal Fasta Toolkit

-Nothing sophisticated.
 Minimal, simple fasta tools.

 Each program is self-contained in the `./src/fasta` directory, and follows similar boilerplate code, related to file handling.
+So if you feel like contributing and/or adding your own subcommand, please do.

 ## Usage